Skip to main content

 How long does the GRAYL GeoPress cartridge last and how much do replacements cost?

 Each GeoPress purifier cartridge lasts approximately 350 presses, which translates to about 65 gallons (250 liters) of purified water.
-At a replacement cost of $24.95, that works out to roughly $0.38 per liter or $0.10 per ounce — significantly more expensive per liter than hollow fiber filters like the Sawyer Squeeze (effectively $0.00/liter).
+At the current replacement cartridge price, the per-liter cost is significantly more expensive than hollow fiber filters like the Sawyer Squeeze (which has effectively zero ongoing cost).
 For a 2-week international trip filtering 2 liters per day, you would use about 40 presses — well within a single cartridge.
 For extended backcountry trips or daily home use, the cartridge cost adds up quickly.
 Carry a spare cartridge on trips longer than 3 weeks.

 Does the GRAYL GeoPress actually remove viruses?